navin-neu/CuePointGrooveMachine/readme.md

 **How do I set it up?**

-Before using CuePointGrooveMachine, it is necessary to add the included CuePointCalc.class file to Max's java classpath.
+Before using CuePointGrooveMachine, it is necessary to add the included `CuePointCalc.class` file to Max's java classpath.
 There are two ways to do this:

 1) Move the `.class` file to max's default classpath: On Windows this is found under `Program Files\Cycling '74\Max 8\resources\packages\max-mxj\java-classes\classes`, and on Mac this should* be located under `/Applications/Max*/java-doc/classes`.
-It is not necessary to include the `.java` file in the classpath.
+This is the option I recommend.
+Note that it is not necessary to include the `.java` file in the classpath.

 2) Edit the `max.java.config` file under `java-doc` and add the folder containing `CuePointCalc.class` as an additional search path.

-I recommend the first option, personally.

 In order to load any mxj object in Max, it is also necessary to have an appropriate JRE installed.
 The patch has been tested with the JRE obtained [here](https://www.oracle.com/ca-en/java/technologies/javase-jre8-downloads.html).